 Decisions made by the Consumer Disputes Commission are binding, and final judgements can be enforced by the enforcement authorities.
 This means that you are more likely to recover any money owed to you, for example.

-The processes adopted by the Consumer Council and the complaints boards are designed to keep conflict levels and resource use to a minimum.
+The processes adopted by The Consumer Authority and the complaints boards are designed to keep conflict levels and resource use to a minimum.
 However, it’s possible to take your case to court with the Conciliation Board as the body of first instance.
 Please note that you may then end up having to cover the legal costs.
 Once the case has been heard by the Consumer Disputes Commission, the next step is the District Court.
 You should then carefully consider whether it’s worth the expense.